 Mothers who are known to be HIV negative and mothers with unknown HIV status are assumed to receive routine breastfeeding counselling as described under intervention 121.
-Mothers with HIV positive status receive 2 additional infant feeding counselling sessions at a regular Antenatal Care visit, and two additional infant feeding counselling sessions at a regular Antenatal Care visit at 6 weeks after births, when the results of a PCR test for the child are assumed to be available.

-Water is assumed to be safe for those mothers living on an income of more than \$1 a day and replacement feeding is considered to be AFASS.
+Mothers with HIV positive status receive 2 additional infant feeding counselling sessions at a regular Antenatal Care visit, and two additional infant feeding counselling sessions at a regular Post Natal Care visit, plus one additional visit at 6 weeks after births, when the results of a PCR test for the child are assumed to be available.
+Water is assumed to be safe for those mothers living on an income of more than \$ 1 a day and replacement feeding is considered to be AFASS.